sass/sass/CONTRIBUTING.md

    2. A pull request is sent to [sass-spec][] that adds or updates specs for the new feature.
-The new specs should have an `options.yml` file that marks them as TODO for LibSass, with a reference to its issue for the new feature, and marks them as ignored for Ruby Sass.
+The new specs should have an `options.yml` file that marks them as TODO for LibSass, with a reference to its issue for the new feature.
 For example:

       ```yaml
       ---
       :todo:
-      - libsass # sass/libsass#2701
+      - sass/libsass#2701
-      :ignore_for:
-      - ruby-sass
       ```

       This pull request message should include `[skip dart-sass]`.
 This will